top of page

 Core VIP Team Design Features

-• Students develop disciplinary and professional skills.
+• Skill Development: Participants develop both disciplinary and professional skills.

-Why are Students Interested in VIP?
+Why Students are Interested in a VIP Team

-• Students are enthusiastic, motivated, and productive.
+• Student Motivation: Participants are enthusiastic, motivated, and productive.

 CATALYZING THE CREATION OF A VIP TEAM